Featured

 Give praise and encouragement.

-What if there is nothing honorable, just, pure, lovely, commendable, excellent, or praiseworthy?
+What if nothing is honorable, just, pure, lovely, commendable, excellent, or praiseworthy?

 Just be kind.